streamnative/terraform-aws-cloud/modules/managed-cloud/README.md

 And if you are using the Runtime policy:

-- `use_runtime_policy`: Enables the creation of the runtime policy for EKS addon services, allowing for tighte
+- `use_runtime_policy`: Enables the creation of the runtime policy for EKS addon services, allowing for a tighter set of restrictions for the Bootstrap role.

 Assuming you are authenticated and authorized to the correct AWS environment, create a `main.tf` file containing the following: